CryptoBlades/cb-kingdoms-gitbook-wiki/the-token/actions-that-cost-king.md

 * canceling anything
 * nicknaming your wallet

-Other things will not be handled with the blockchain, and thus will not cost skill:
+Other things will not be handled with the blockchain, and thus will not cost KING:

 * using the guild forum
 * using the mail system